Texas Heartbeat Act: Significance

-The act is the first time since Roe v.
-Wade that a state has successfully outlawed abortion as early as six weeks into a pregnancy, which is often shortly after a pregnant woman misses her menstrual period.
-Reportedly, 37% of people seeking abortion will discover it at six weeks or later, and around 60% of abortions in the US are performed at six weeks or later.
+The act was the first time since Roe v.
+Wade that a state successfully outlawed abortion as early as six weeks into a pregnancy, which is often shortly after a pregnant woman misses her menstrual period.
+Roughly 37% of people seeking abortion discover their pregnancy at six weeks or later, and around 60% of U.S. abortions are performed at six weeks or later.

-The Texas Heartbeat Act is unique in that it is enforced exclusively through civil lawsuits brought by private citizens, rather than criminal or civil penalties imposed by state officials.
+The Texas Heartbeat Act is unique in that it was enforced exclusively through civil lawsuits brought by private citizens, rather than criminal or civil penalties imposed by state officials.
 This was engineered to deny abortion providers the opportunity to seek federal-court injunctions against the enforcement of the statute.
-Since the law cannot be enforced by state officials but only by private individuals, it is difficult for abortion providers to identify the proper defendants to sue in a pre-enforcement lawsuit, which prevents them from challenging the constitutionality of the act prior to its taking effect.
-As one commentator explained: "Abortion clinics are now in an impossible bind because on the one hand, there is no one to sue because no state official is allowed to enforce the law, while on the other hand, there are too many people to sue because they can’t identify who among the millions of Texas pro-lifers will step forward to enforce the law."
+Since the law could not be enforced by state officials but only by private individuals, it was difficult for abortion providers to identify the proper defendants to sue in a pre-enforcement lawsuit, which prevented them from challenging the constitutionality of the act before it took effect.
+As one commentator put it: "Abortion clinics are now in an impossible bind because on the one hand, there is no one to sue because no state official is allowed to enforce the law, while on the other hand, there are too many people to sue because they can't identify who among the millions of Texas pro-lifers will step forward to enforce the law."

 In light of this feature in the law, U.S. Supreme Court Chief Justice John Roberts wrote that "the statutory scheme before the court is not only unusual, but unprecedented.
-The legislature has imposed a prohibition on abortions after roughly six weeks, and then essentially delegated enforcement of that prohibition to the populace at large.
-The desired consequence appears to be to insulate the state from responsibility for implementing and enforcing the regulatory regime."
+The legislature has imposed a prohibition on abortions after roughly six weeks, and then essentially delegated enforcement of that prohibition to the populace at large."

 A study produced by researchers at the University of Texas at Austin predicted that the bill would prohibit 80% of abortions in Texas and would disproportionately affect black women, lower-income women, and women who live far away from facilities that provide abortion services.
+Once the trigger law took effect in 2022, that estimate became a near-total ban rather than an 80% reduction.